 No. 333.
-That a committee of two be selected by this body to prepare an article representing the faith and principles of the church, for standard encyclopedias
+That a committee of two be selected by this body to prepare an article representing the faith and principles of the church, for standard encyclopedias and school histories.

 No. 334.
-Whereas, The undertaking of building a place ample to accommodate the Saints for public worship at Independence, Missouri, has required an outlay of means greater than the Saints of the Independence Branch have been able to raise themselves; and Whereas, The services of Bro.
-Joseph Luff have been generally.
+Whereas, The undertaking of building a place ample to accommodate the Saints for public worship at Independence, Missouri, has required an outlay of means greater than the Saints of the Independence branch have been able to raise themselves; and ally.

 Whereas, The services of Bro.
-Joseph Luff have been for the past three years and are now restricted in great measure to looking after this work, and under the present outlook will necessarily by reason of this be further kept from his ministerial work for a long time; and
+Joseph Luff have been for the past three years and are now restricted in great measure to looking after this work, and under the present outlook will necessarily by reason of this be further kept from his ministerial work for a long time: and

-Whereas, The Bishopric of the church is the proper department to take charge of and see after the construction of buildings and expenditure of church funds
+Whereas, The Bishopric of the church is the proper department to take charge of and see after the construction of buildings and expenditure of church funds generated.